jonathanglasmeyer/bachelor/thesis/src/Main.md

 # Analysis { #analysis }

-I will now discuss how to evaluate the usefulness of the LM-Interpolation approach given the goal of improving recognition accuracy of interesting keywords.
+I will now discuss how to evaluate the usefulness of the LM-Interpolation approach in light of the goal to improve recognition accuracy of interesting keywords.

 ## Approaching a good metric
 We want to find a metric that describes if and how much the interpolated version improves upon the baseline version.
-Comparing the generic WER of the two runs does not help answering the question how much our approach improves the accuracy of interesting keywords.
+Comparing the generic WER of the two runs does not help to answer the question of how much our approach improves the accuracy of interesting keywords.

 ### Lecture-scoped WER excluding $top_X$ words